 ※Tests must be taken within 2 years of the date of application.

-TOEFL scores can be sent via ETS.
+TOEFL must be sent via ETS.
 The institution code of NUCB is B407.
 If you provide your IELTS TRF number, you do not need to submit an original test version.

 English-basis applicants are not required to submit an English proficiency test score if: